eevee/eev.ee/content/2016-02-20-twitters-missing-manual.markdown

 * You may explicitly include a set of up to four images _or_ a video _or_ a poll.
 You cannot combine this within a single tweet.
 Brands™ have access to a handful of other embedded gizmos.

 * If you include images or a video, you will lose 24 characters of writing space, because a direct link to the images/video will be silently added to the end of your tweet.
 This is for the sake of text-only clients, e.g. people using Twitter over SMS, so they can see that there's an attachment and possibly view it in a browser.

+* Images will generally be made lossy.
+An animated GIF will be re-encoded to an h.264 video, even in cases — such as small animated pixel art — where this destroys the image and produces a video bigger than the original file.
+(In these cases, scaling the original GIF up to a larger size can somewhat curb the loss in quality.)

+    A static GIF, JPEG, or opaque PNG will be re-encoded as a fairly low-quality JPEG.
+This makes Twitter fairly unsuitable for sharing digital art or screenshots.
+It also leads to extremely noisy images of text as they get re-uploaded many times over and re-encoded each time.

+    A PNG with an alpha channel will be left intact, making it a common trick for non-photographic images.
+The exact heuristic is unclear; I've added an all-opaque alpha channel and also tried making a single pixel 99% opaque, to no avail.
+I'm told that having at least one fully transparent pixel is enough to avoid being put through the JPEG wringer.

+* Attached have three different sizes.
+The view shown inline in a tweet is `https://pbs.twimg.com/media/something.jpg`.
+The larger view shown when clicking or tapping an individual image is `something.jpg:large`.
+A third view, not actually used anywhere to my knowledge, is `something.jpg:orig`.
+Despite the name, this is not necessarily the original uploaded image, but it can be larger than the `large` size.

 * Including a poll will not append a link, but curiously, you'll still lose 24 characters.
 It's possible this is a client bug, but it happens in both Web and Android Twitter.